YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INVSPECREC, Invalid global modifier record

-Run Time Error: This indicates that YottaDB/GT.M could not access the header information for a global; therefore, it could not determine the collation characteristics of the global.
+Run Time Error: This indicates that YottaDB could not access the header information for a global; therefore, it could not determine the collation characteristics of the global.

 Action: Use the %gbldef utility routine to investigate the current state of the global header and correct it.